corona-warn-app/cwa-documentation/INSTALL.md

 Not implemented yet.

-##### Overrides
+##### Spell checker overrides

 Add any additional words to the .spelling file and use the target to sort and clean them before adding these to master.

 ```shell
 npm run-script format-spelling
 ```

 Please note sometimes overriding is not the way to go.
 Our terminology should be applied consistently.

 #### Link resolver